-Before we begin, Pro Wrestling Post just wanna say Happy Pride Month to our fellow LGBTQ+ readers for the website.
+Before we begin, Pro Wrestling Post just wanna say Happy Pride Month to our fellow LGBTQ+ readers for the website as we look at ASUKA for our Indie Spotlight Watch.
 As a member of the community myself, I (Mathew) am happy to talk about fellow wrestlers in the community.
 This is pretty much the Indie Spotlights we do on here but we wanna focus on someone that is also from the community and that person we are talking about is ASUKA.
 And no, not WWE’s Asuka, We are talking about a different ASUKA.
 We are sure a lot of people don’t know about her unless they’ve followed the Japanese scene outside of New Japan.
 So let’s talk about her career and just about her in general.

 In 2017, there was an interview on Twitter where she would talk about her identity along with a few things such as where she inspired to become a wrestler, coming out as gay to her father when she was a male at the time, feeling pressured with certain sports activities.
 We don’t want to give away too much stuff as it is an interesting read if you wish to know more about here.
 I’ll even post a link for you all to read to learn more about this talented individual here.

-While she is just getting started in her professional wrestling career, she was able to make such a big impact in the three years she started.
+She has been able to make such a big impact in the three years she started.
 She represents the transgender community well for her country of Japan and it’s still great to see more people like her entering the wrestling world despite how people feel about them.
 She’s someone you wanna keep an eye on as she has a lot to offer and can deliver big matches when she can.
-Down below are some matches for you to see for yourself.
+This was ASUKA our latest Indie Spotlight Watch.